 How long a parent decides to use a baby monitor is entirely a matter of preference.
 But many parents do use baby monitors to keep track of what their two-year-olds get up to.
 And that’s perfectly okay.
 Besides, we all know how adventurous 2-year-olds can be, which can result in injuries.
 Rather safe than sore, right?

 Is a baby monitor safe to use around babies?

 It’s been noted that because baby monitors operate on high-frequency bands, radiation emissions result which can be harmful to children.
 If you’re concerned about the emissions, you’d be best served by investigating low EMF baby monitors.

-It’s interesting to see how baby monitors have evolved over the years.
-More parents are realizing the value of this unit when it comes to raising their little ones.
+More and more parents are realizing the value of this unit when it comes to raising their little ones.
 Not only do the devices allow parents to monitor their children, but they also help ease their anxiety.

 Granted, there are concerns regarding the units’ safety around babies as some parents fear that modern baby monitors create too much radiation.
 For extremely cautious parents, there are some alternatives to conventional baby monitors.

 But thankfully more and more manufacturers are designing baby-safe units that minimize radiation emissions.
 I strongly believe that technology should make us more efficient and baby monitor tech should be looked at as something to embrace rather than shun.